 Farmington Hills is a neighboring city to the previously mentioned Farmington, and the two are seen as the same community.
 One thing they share is the low crime rate, with Farmington Hills being ranked the 30th safest city in the US back in 2010.
 What differentiates them are the size and amenities found in Farmington Hills.

-A picture-perfect family city—with enough stuff to do so you’ll never to get bored—that isn’t overcrowded and ranks high among lists of the safest cities across the US is not the easiest combination to find.
+A picture-perfect family city—with enough stuff to do so you’ll never get bored—that isn’t overcrowded and is among the safest cities in Michigan is not the easiest combination to find.
 Midland offers just that and plenty more.
-With affordable housing, numerous entertainment options, an unemployment rate of 3.4%, and some of the most impressive crime numbers in the US for a city of its size, Midland is hard not to consider for your next home.
+With affordable housing, numerous entertainment options, an unemployment rate of 5.1%, and some of the most impressive crime numbers in the US for a city of its size, it is hard not to consider Midland for your next home.

-There’s nothing that can be taken as a negative to living in Midland.
-It is a city on the rise, and now’s the chance to get in, while it’s still cheap, both in terms of housing and the general cost of living (11.7% below average, for now).
+There’s not a lot of negatives to living in Midland.
+It is a city on the rise, and now’s the chance to get in, while it’s still cheap, both in terms of housing and the general cost of living (16.5% below average for now).

 The 10 Most Popular Michigan Cities Ranked by Safety